jbdel/WMT18_MNMT/README.md

 # WMT18_MNMT
-Solution from UMONS system at WMT 18
+Solution of UMONS system at WMT 18.
+Describing paper [here](https://arxiv.org/abs/1810.06233)

 This repository is a fork from the original [nmtpytorch](https://github.com/lium-lst/nmtpytorch/tree/master) framework.